moveit/moveit_tutorials/doc/ros_visualization/visualization_tutorial.rst

 #.
 The goal state using the "Query Goal State" checkbox in the "Planning Request" tab.

 #.
-The planning scene robot using the "Show Scene Robot" checkbox in the "Scene Robot" tab.
+The planning scene robot using the "Show Robot Visual" checkbox in the "Scene Robot" tab.

 #.
 The planned path using the "Show Robot Visual" checkbox in the "Planned Path" tab.